homedepot/flop/CONTRIBUTING.md

 4. Add a reviewer to your pull request.
 Work with your reviewer to address any comments and obtain an approval.
    To update your pull request amend existing commits whenever applicable and then push the new changes to your pull request branch.
-5. Once the pull request is approved, one of the [maintainers](MAINTAINERS.md). will merge it.
+5. Once the pull request is approved, one of the maintainers will merge it.

 ## Contribution Quality Standards